 Many modern women's upper body structure tends to be tubular.
 And, in any event, most female aikidoka wear a sports bra for support - invariably with a flattening effect.
 Bearing this in mind, the fitting approach for women is generally the same as for men, but it is, of course, most important the chest measurement be taken when wearing the bra.

 We offer a choice of embroidering your name on the dogi jacket, pants, and obi in katakana--the Japanese alphabet traditionally used for non-Japanese names--or in hiragana or kanji.
-Embroidery in Japanese characters (at 3 cm height) is charged at the standard rate of JPY250 ($2.20/€2.00/£1.80) for each character, including translation fees.
+Embroidery in Japanese characters (at 3 cm height) is charged at the standard rate including translation fees of JPY250 ($2.20/€2.00/£1.80) for each character--minimum JPY500.
 In Western characters, rates are double.

-Embroidery charges are based on normal colored thread--the default option for dogi is black--or for another color like silver or yellow gold.
-But, for the extra shiny silver and yellow gold, the character rate is double.
+Except for the obi, black is the default option, but we do offer other colors like silver or yellow-gold if you make specific request by email.
+Embroidery charges are based on normal colored thread, but for the extra shiny silver and yellow gold, the character rate is double.
 If needed, advise by email.

 For the jacket, the default option is the name horizontal at the center of the upper left arm.
 Alternatively, it can be vertical or horizontal on the left chest.
 For the pants, the default option is vertically on the front hip.